Retrieving and Creating DNS Records

 For details about input validation and return status codes, please refer to Bulk Operations.

-endpoint reponds to GET
+The /api/v1/domains/{name}/rrsets/ endpoint responds to GET requests

 with an array of RRset objects.
 For example, you may issue the following